ill-cam/RepData_PeerAssessment1/PA1_template.md

 ## [1] 10765
 ```

+The median total number of steps taken each day is 10,765.

 ## What is the average daily activity pattern?

 1. Make a time series plot of the 5-minute interval (x-axis) and the average number of steps taken, averaged across all days (y-axis).